Summer Studentships in Inherited Bleeding Disorders Research

 Application Form and Where can you apply?

 Applications must be completed and submitted electronically to the Canadian Hemophilia Society and one (1) original paper copy, including signatures, a copy of your current official transcript and reference letters must be sent to the National Office of the Canadian Hemophilia Society:

 Please click on the following link for the Application Form

 Closing date for application

-All completed application forms and support documents must arrive at the National Office of the Canadian Hemophilia Society on or before November 15, 2012.
+All completed application forms and support documents must arrive at the National Office of the Canadian Hemophilia Society on or before November 15, 2013.
 If the CHS receives the application after the deadline date but it is postmarked on or before the deadline date, then it is considered to have been submitted on time.
-The names of the successful applicants will be announced in February, 2013.
+The names of the successful applicants will be announced by March, 2014.

 Applications will be reviewed by an independent peer review committee composed of Canadian medical and scientific healthcare professionals and a patient representative.
 This committee will rank the applications and will make recommendations to the CHS Board of Directors on funding of the proposals.
 The final decisions regarding rewards will be made by the CHS Board of Directors.
 No appeals will be considered.